lanceleau02/Introduction-to-Big-O-Notation/README.md

 ### 2. $O(log \space n)$ - Logarithmic Time

-**$O(log \space n)$ complexity** (logarithmic time complexity) describes an algorithm where the execution time grows logarithmically with the size of the input.
+$O(log \space n)$ (logarithmic time) complexity describes an algorithm where the execution time grows logarithmically with the size of the input.
 This means that as the input size increases, the number of operations grows much more slowly, proportional to the logarithm of the input size.

 **Characteristics:**